readloud/Perl-Downloader/README.md

 # Perl Downloader

-Scrappe and download file using perl
+Scrappe and download file from web using perl

 ## Module Install Instructions